 Although things have changed slightly since I was looking for a program, the situation is largely the same today.
 That is, Septuagint scholarship is fairly centralized in the United Kingdom and Europe (at least if active participation in the IOSCS is taken as a litmus test) so if you are looking for more options than those available in North America, you’ll need to consider an international move.
 But if you can manage it, you’ll have some of the best universities in the world to consider:

 Although I am admittedly biased, the University of Cambridgehas a lot to offer.
 Aside from having one of the very best collection of libraries in the world, the university also hosts a wide array of respected scholars in parallel disciplines like linguistics and Classics.
 Some will also be attracted to the presence of one of the best biblical studies research libraries in the world, Tyndale House, where I do much of my work.

-- James K. Aitken – Aitken is Reader in Hebrew and Early Jewish Studies at the Faculty of Divinity.
+- James K. Aitken – Aitken is Professor of Hebrew and Early Jewish Studies at the Faculty of Divinity.
 As a trained Classicist and expert in Judaism, Jim offers a unique perspective in Septuagint studies that seeks to locate the translation firmly within its Hellenistic social context.
 See also this interview.

 - Geoffrey Khan – Another potential supervisor is Khan, who is Regius Professor of Hebrew in the Faculty of Asian and Middle Eastern Studies(FAMES).
 Khan is not an active Septuagint scholar per se, but supervises dissertations that are indirectly related, as the majority of his research is in linguistic studies of Hebrew, Aramaic, and Arabic.